Deepak020202/90DaysOfDevOps/Solution.md

 A **DaemonSet** ensures that a **single Pod runs on every node** (or selected nodes) in the cluster.
 Ideal for background tasks or node-specific operations like monitoring and logging.

-> [!NOTE]
->
-> **Interview Questions:**
->  - How does a Deployment ensure that the desired state of Pods is maintained in a cluster?
->  - Can you explain the differences between a Deployment, StatefulSet, and DaemonSet, and provide an example scenario for each?

 ---